tactik8/jsonldHelpers/jsonldHelpers/README.md

 Prompt:
 ```
-please write unit tests for all functions in arrayHelpers.js.
+please write unit tests for all functions in @jsonlsHelpers.js.
 The records used should be jsonld records (nested).
-Please separate the tests one file by function.
+Please separate the tests one directory by file and one file by function.
 Please consider edge cases (invalid, null, wrong type, etc.).
 ```